NBISweden/EMBLmyGFF3/README.md

  Executing:
  >./GFF2EMBL.py example/chr4.gff3 example/chr4.fa

- should prompt you a remind that even if it's not mandatory, some information are always nice to add for a better EMBL file. should produce the result on STDOUT.
+ should prompt you a remind that even if it's not mandatory, some information are always nice to add to an EMBL file.
+ To skip that step just press ENTER.

+ Then as the taxonomy option has not ben filled in this case and it's a mandatory field, a prompt ask you top chose between these 15 values:
+  - MUS	Mus musculus
+  - PHG	Bacteriophage
+  - UNC	Unclassified
+  - ENV	Environmental Sample
+  - FUN	Fungal
+  - VRT	Other Vertebrate
+  - HUM	Human
+  - INV	Invertebrate
+  - TGN	Transgenic
+  - ROD	Other Rodent
+  - SYN	Synthetic
+  - PLN	Plant
+  - MAM	Other Mammal
+  - PRO	Prokaryote
+  - VRL	Viral

+ type:
+ >INV

+ and press ENTER.

+ That's it !
+The result should be output on STDOUT.